silvacms/silva.pas.base/README.txt

 **************

-This package provides a new service for PluggableAuthService (PAS) integration in Silva.
+This package provides a new service for PluggableAuthService (PAS) integration in `Silva`.
 Installing it will also create a new PAS *acl_user* for the Silva Root, pre-configured to add users in it.

 In a Silva instance, you cannot mix PAS *acl_user* and regular Zope 2